Amytechie/blog-preview-card/README.md

 ## The challenge

-Your challenge is to build out this blog preview card and get it looking as close to the design as possible.
+The challenge is to build out a blog preview card and get it looking as close as possible to the design provided by Frontendmentor.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+I used the tools provided in the style guide.
+But if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to: